Implementation toolkit

 For sending hits to GA4.
 Used by client-side gtag and server-side proxy.
 Leave empty to use dataLayer only (consume via your own GTM).

 Client: loads gtag and sends from browser.
-Server: forwards via Edge Function (set GA4_API_SECRET in Supabase Edge Function secrets).
+Server: forwards via backend API (set GA4_API_SECRET in your backend settings).

 Event schema (for GTM)

-Every push includes: event, event_category, event_action, event_label.
-Buttons/links also: element_id, element_type, section.
+Every push includes: event, content_type; event_label when a human-readable label is set.
+Signed-in users: user_id is set in GA4 config.
+Section changes: section_view and virtual_page_view (with page_path, page_title, page_location) so GA4 gets page_view on SPA navigation.
+Buttons/links: element_id, element_type, section.
+Get-started step buttons: step_number, element_id, clean event_label.
 Forms: form_id, form_name.
 Links: link_url, outbound.
-Section views: section, tab (for cross-domain tabs).
+Section views: section, tab (when applicable).
 Tab switches: section, tab.
 Copy actions: copy_type (snippet/guide_step_code/interview_question/code_block/code), snippet_id, code_block_id.
 Downloads: download_type, file_name.
 Promo CTA: promo_action, promo_type.
 Contact: contact_source (nav/footer).
 GTM Integration: gtm_action (import/export/clear), gtm_tag_count.
 Overview cards: overview_section.

 Full tracking docs – event catalog, measurement framework, GTM implementation guide.